Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Experiments

 The main purpose of proposing Rearrangement Correlation is to provide a measure of dependence strength for nonlinear monotone relationships, rather than to simply serve as a test statistic for testing independence.
 Thus, our performance metrics focus on strength measurement.

 The basic question to be asked when measuring any attribute is how accurate is this measurement, and there should be no exception for dependence measurement.
-ISO 5725 uses two terms \textit{``trueness''} and \textit{``precision''} to describe the accuracy of a measurement method. \textit{Trueness} refers to the closeness of agreement between the mean or median of measured results and the true or accepted reference value. \textit{Precision} refers to the closeness of agreement between measured values \cite{isoAccuracyTruenessPrecision1994}.
-Following ISO 5475, we evaluate the accuracy for a certain dependence measure in the following way: \begin{itemize} \item \textit{trueness} is expressed in terms of bias and computed as the difference between the conventional true value and the median score of that measure; \item \textit{precision} is expressed in terms of imprecision and computed as the interquartile range of the scores; and \item the comprehensive performance of \textit{trueness} and \textit{precision} is represented as the mean absolute error (\textit{MAE} for short), and calculated as the mean of the absolute values of the difference between the measured value and the conventional true value.
-On the whole, a measure with lower MAE value is better. \end{itemize} We employ the coefficient of determination, ${R^2}$, which is defined as the proportion of variance for one variable explained by the other variable, as the ground truth of strength of dependence, which is common in practices \cite{reshefDetectingNovelAssociations2011}.
+ISO 5725 uses two terms \textit{``trueness''} and \textit{``precision''} to describe the accuracy of a measurement method. \textit{Trueness} refers to the closeness of agreement between the mean or median of measured results and the true or accepted reference value. \textit{Precision} refers to the closeness of agreement between measured values \citep{isoAccuracyTruenessPrecision1994}.
+The comprehensive performance of \textit{trueness} and \textit{precision} can be represented as the mean absolute error (\textit{MAE} for short), and calculated as the mean of the absolute values of the difference between the measured value and the conventional true value.
+On the whole, a measure with lower MAE value is better.

+We evaluate the performance of different measures in a supervised way.
+We employ the coefficient of determination, ${R^2}$, which is defined as the proportion of variance for one variable explained by the other variable, as the ground truth of strength of dependence, which is common in practices \citep{reshefDetectingNovelAssociations2011}.
 Further, we take its square root, $R$, as the conventional true value of the relationship strength.
 A simple evidence is that Pearson's $r$, as the golden standard for measuring linear dependence, is equivalent to $R$, as long as the relationship is linear.
-Thus, it is acceptable to use $R$ as the reference value.
+Thus, it is reasonable to adopt $R$ as the reference value.